top of page

 “Jesus answered, Thou couldest have no power at all against me, except it were given thee from above: therefore he that delivered me unto thee hath the greater sin.”
 (John 19:11)

 Notice what Jesus did not do.
-He did not respond to Pilate, the man.
-He responded to the spirit behind the declaration.
-He recognized that silence in that particular moment would have been agreement.
-To say nothing when a power rises up and declares authority over your life and destiny is to give that power a legal ground and open door into your life.
+He did not engage with Pilate as a man.
+Instead, He addressed the spirit behind the declaration.
+He recognized that remaining silent in this instance would imply agreement.
+To say nothing when a power rises and declares authority over your life is to give that power legal ground and open the door into your life.

 He did not raise His voice.
-He simply corrected the record with calm, sovereign but powerful precision: You have no power here except what was handed to you from above.
-You are not the source.
-You are a steward, and a limited one at that.
+He corrected the record with calm, sovereign precision: You have no power here except what was given to you from above.
+You are not the source; you are merely a steward, and a limited one at that.

 “And from thenceforth Pilate sought to release him.”
 (John 19:12)

-Powers always recognize powers, especially a greater power.
+Powers recognize powers, especially greater powers.
 They know who they are dealing with at all times.
-Even though you are a Christian, they will seek to usurp authority over you if unchallenged.
+Even as a Christian, they will attempt to usurp authority over you if left unchallenged.
 The moment Jesus pushed back, Pilate’s composure cracked.
-The man who declared he had the power to crucify suddenly began looking for a way out.
+The man who claimed to have the power to crucify suddenly began searching for a way out.
 Why?
-Because authority bows when it meets greater authority.
-Dominion shrinks when it encounters the genuine authority.
+Because authority bows when it encounters greater authority.
+Dominion shrinks when it meets genuine authority.

 What Is Your Pilate?

-Pilate is not just a Roman governor who lived two thousand years ago.
-Pilate is a principle.
-Pilate is anything or anyone that looks you in the eye and says: I have power over your life.
+Pilate is not just a Roman governor from two thousand years ago.
+He represents a principle.
+Pilate symbolizes anything or anyone that looks you in the eye and declares: I have power over your life.
 I have power over your future.
 I have power over what becomes of you.

-Your Pilate could be a government system that has spoken limitations over your life or household.
-It could be a diagnosis that has declared a verdict over your body.
-It could be a financial condition speaking to you every morning before your feet hit the floor.
-It could be a familiar voice, a parent, a supervisor, a spiritual authority, someone you trust, who has spoken controlling or diminishing words into the atmosphere of your life.
+Your Pilate could be a government system that imposes limitations on your life or household.
+It might be a diagnosis that has declared a verdict over your body.
+It could be a financial condition that speaks to you every morning before your feet hit the floor.
+It could even be a familiar voice—a parent, supervisor, or spiritual authority—who has spoken controlling or diminishing words into your life.

-You may have, like Jesus, remained silent through much of it.
+Like Jesus, you may have remained silent through much of this.
 That silence was not necessarily wrong.
-You were being childlike in malice.
-You were not retaliating.
-You were hoping it would stop; you were absorbing it with grace.
+You were being childlike in malice, hoping it would stop and absorbing it with grace.

-But there is a moment when silence becomes consent.
+However, there comes a moment when silence becomes consent.

-There is a moment when a force, a condition, a word, or a person crosses a spiritual boundary and attempts to plant a declaration of power over your destiny.
-And in that moment, you cannot afford to stay silent any longer.
-You need to push back.
-Not in an emotional reaction or foolish resistance.
-Not a fleshly outburst but a clear, grounded, Spirit-led, bible-based correction of the record, so that it is written!
+There is a time when a force, condition, word, or person crosses a spiritual boundary, attempting to plant a declaration of power over your destiny.
+In that moment, you cannot afford to stay silent any longer.
+You need to push back—not with emotional reactions or foolish resistance, but with a clear, grounded, Spirit-led, Bible-based correction of the record.

 When the Voice You Trust Becomes the Seed You Must Uproot

-And this is where it gets closer to home.
-Because sometimes your Pilate does not wear the face of an enemy.
+This is where it gets personal.
+Sometimes your Pilate does not wear the face of an enemy.

 What Peter said was not malicious.
-It was not a threat.
-It was the most sincere, tender, protective thing a devoted friend could say.
-Peter loved Jesus.
-He did not want Him to die.
-From every human angle, those words came from a good place.
+It was sincere and protective.
+Peter loved Jesus and did not want Him to die.
+From a human perspective, those words came from a good place.

 But Jesus did not hear them through a human filter.

 He heard them in the spirit.
-And what He heard was not Peter’s love.
-What He heard was a declaration against His destiny.
-A word planted, through the mouth of a friend, to redirect, abort, and dismantle the very mission He had come to fulfill.
-And Jesus, spiritually sensitive as He was, recognized instantly that the voice speaking through Peter was not Peter’s at all.
+What He discerned was a declaration against His destiny.
+A word planted, through the mouth of a friend, to redirect and dismantle the very mission He had come to fulfill.
+Jesus, spiritually sensitive as He was, recognized instantly that the voice speaking through Peter was not Peter’s at all.

 “But he turned, and said unto Peter, Get thee behind me, Satan: thou art an offence unto me: for thou savourest not the things that be of God, but those that be of men.”
 (Matthew 16:23)

-He did not say, “Peter, I appreciate what you are trying to do but let me explain the plan.”
+He did not say, “Peter, I appreciate your concern, but let me explain the plan.”
 He did not gently redirect.
-He addressed Satan directly, by name, with a word of command and authority that broke the power of what had just been spoken into His life.
+Instead, He addressed Satan directly, with a word of command and authority that broke the power of what had just been spoken into His life.

-Because Jesus understood something that we often miss: words are not just words.
+Jesus understood something we often overlook: words are not just words.
 They are seeds.
-And seeds carry within them the nature of whatever planted them, regardless of whose mouth they came through.
-Peter did not know he was being used.
-Peter was entirely sincere.
+Seeds carry within them the nature of whatever planted them, regardless of whose mouth they came through.
+Peter was unaware he was being used.
+He was entirely sincere.
 But sincerity does not neutralize a seed.
 Only authority can uproot it.

-This is the spiritual sensitivity we must carry.
-Not paranoia.
-Not suspicion of everyone around us.
-But a discernment sharp enough to recognize when a word spoken into your life, even by someone who loves you and you love, carries a spiritual assignment against your purpose.
+This is the spiritual sensitivity we must cultivate—not paranoia or suspicion of everyone around us, but a discernment sharp enough to recognize when a word spoken into your life, even by someone who loves you, carries a spiritual assignment against your purpose.
 The source of the mouth is not always the source of the word.
-And Jesus, the most spiritually aware person who ever walked this earth, modeled what to do when that happens.
+Jesus, the most spiritually aware person to walk this earth, modeled how to respond when that happens.

 The Spiritual Line You Cannot Let Anyone Cross